JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

   inset: 0pt,
   gutter: 4%,
   [
-    The early voltages calculated form measurements in @tab2 are quite similar to each other, around 105-110 V.
+    The relevant early voltages calculated form measurements in @tab2 are quite similar to each other, around 105-110 V.

-    Similar to the simulation, the measured early voltages for $I_B approx 0.0$ $mu$A and $I_B approx 0.24$ $mu$A are not realistic, because $I_C$ is so close to 0 mA.
+    Similar to the simulation, the measured early voltages for $I_B approx 0.0$ $mu$A and $I_B approx 0.24$ $mu$A are not realistic, because $I_C$ is close to 0 A.

   ],